agential-ai/agential/CONTRIBUTING.md

 ### 🍴 Fork the Repository

-To start your journey, you'll need your very own copy of discussion-agents.
+To start your journey, you'll need your very own copy of agential.
 Think of it as your innovation lab. 🧪

-- Navigate to the discussion-agents repository on GitHub.
+- Navigate to the agential repository on GitHub.
 - In the upper-right corner, click the `Fork` button.